14 Things People With ADHD Do Better Than Everyone Else, According To Psychology

-But what if instead of seeing these as obstacles, we thought of them as "superpowers?"
-Rather than a negative stigma, we can — and should — embrace these facets of mental acuity and emotional intelligence that are, in many cases, actually enhanced by ADHD.
+What if instead of seeing these as obstacles, we thought of them as talents?
+Rather than a negative stigma, we can — and should — embrace these facets of mental acuity and emotional intelligence that are, in many cases, enhanced by ADHD.

-It means you think a little differently, navigate the world a little differently, and solve problems a little differently from others.
-So when you accept your unique perspective and approach, you are better able to set yourself up for success.
+ADHD is something you live with and you navigate the world a little and solve problems a little differently from others.
+When you accept your unique perspective and approach, you can set yourself up for success.

 1. Resilience